Hiring for Biotechnology: 5 Characteristics Early-Stage Companies Should Look for in Employees

 Hiring right “fit” employees is an important principle for all companies.
 However, it becomes absolutely critical for companies in the development stage, as each incoming employee either contributes to the accomplishment of your mission or they detract from reaching your goals.
 Indiscriminately hiring employees who don’t meet these five criteria guarantees you will be in store for what I call “artificial problems.”

 These are internally generated personnel issues that constantly create internal conflict over decisions and activities that are incongruent with the mission and vision of the overall organization.
-Do not interpret this as advocating “sameness” but, rather, diversity in harmony.
+Do not interpret this as advocating “sameness” but, rather, a culture of belonging.
 Building a successful biotech company requires an ever-expanding team of diverse individuals, with shared core values, all working toward the same goal.

 Click here to learn more about tailored HR services for life sciences businesses.